Home » Courses of Instruction » A.S. in Radiologic Technology (Track B) Course Descriptions

 Prerequisites: None

-This course introduces students to reading various literary texts and teaches them the basic elements of fiction, poetry, and drama.
-The course will prepare students to write analysis, explication, and compare-and-contrast essays responding to the literature read.
-This is a General Education course.
+This course introduces students to a range of literary texts and teaches the basic elements of fiction, poetry, and drama.
+The course will teach students to write analysis, explication, and compare-and-contrast essays responding to the literature read.
+This is a General Education Course.

 GEH 020 - Medical Terminology